qooxdoo/qooxdoo/docs/communication/transport.md

 # Transport layer

-The transport layer supports any transport that can send and receive a UTF-8 encoded strings over the network.
+The transport layer supports any transport that can send and receive UTF-8 encoded strings over the network.
 Typically, this will be transports with a request/response model such as HTTP, for which we supply two implementations:
 `qx.io.transport.Xhr` is based on `qx.io.request`; `qx.io.tranport.Fetch` on the